Dark blue walls: the subject has cropped up recently in a few posts, but just in passing as it were. High time, I thought, to address it head on.

 The change has been gathering pace for a while now, but I think it’s safe to say it’s now 100% official.
 Blue is the new grey (sorry Downpipe).

-Dark blue walls, especially deep, inky midnight blues that can sometimes look almost black in certain lights, are all over the place.
-So I’ve gathered together some of my favourite images that show just how fabulous colours and metallics look against these atmospheric hues.
+Dark blue walls, it seems, are all over the place.
+Especially deep, inky midnight blues that can sometimes look almost black in certain lights.
+So I’ve gathered together some of my favourite images that show just how fabulous rich colours and gleaming metallics can look against these atmospheric hues.

-And Hague Blue in particular seems to be a popular one for using in a gloss finish as in the picture below.
+And Hague Blue in particular seems to be popular for using in a gloss finish, as in the picture below.
 Apparently it took six coats to get this lacquer-like finish.
-Now that’s dedication, but see how the lavender, orange and yellow sing out against it and how the light bounces around the room:
+Now that’s dedication, don’t you think?
+But see how the lavender, orange and yellow sing out against it and how the light bounces around the room.

 via peachythemagazine.com, photogragy by Dustin Peck

-I’ll wrap up with rooms I’ve found on my travels around Pinterest and some of my favourite interiors blogs, and I’ve added original sources where I could.
-Enjoy!
+I’ll wrap up with these gorgeous dark blue walls I’ve found via Pinterest and some of my favourite interiors blogs.
+(I’ve added original sources where I could).